Thompson Graving Dock: Characteristics

 After a ship was let into the dock, the gate was closed and the water pumped out.
 The vessel had to be positioned exactly above the keel blocks on which it would land.
 These were positioned on the center line of the dock.
 Each keel block had to be below a frame, or the bottom might be damaged.
 To the sides, there were bilge blocks that supported the bilge of the vessel.
-These could also be used to prevent the keel from being shoved of the blocks.
-The series of steps at the top of the side wallls were called shoring steps or altars.
+These could also be used to prevent the keel from being shoved off of the blocks.
+The series of steps at the top of the side walls were called shoring steps or altars.
 They were used to place shores (beams) that kept a docked ship from falling over.
-Below that, there were square holes to place additioanal shores.
+Below that, there were square holes to place additional shores.
 The image of Olympic in the dock shows both kinds of blocks as well as the shores and square holes.

 The length of Thompson Graving Dock was variable.
 The normal effective length was 850 ft 6 in.
 However, by placing the caisson gate against the outer quoin of the entrance sill, length increased to 886 ft 6 in.
 Even so, a ship like Titanic with an overall length of 882 ft 9 in stuck out a bit over the entrance and or end of the dock.
 A somewhat irrelevant measure was the length at the line of coping.
 This was 900 ft, i.e. longer than any ship that could use the dock.
 The design of the dock was such that it could be lengthened by 200 ft if longer ships required this.

 The width of the dock is 100 ft at the floor level.
 The entrance is 96 ft wide.
 The width between the lines of coping (i.e. at the top) is 128 ft.

 The height of the dock from the floor to the coping level is 42 ft 6 in. (or 43 ft 6 in) For ships, the depth of the sill below the water level is the most relevant measurement, but this of course varies with the tide.
 Thompson dock's sill was 24 ft 6 in below harbour datum.
 Measured against the tide, it was 33 ft 9 in below flood level and 37 ft 9 in below the ordinary spring tide level.